pantsudev/krkrz_ecosystem_guide/README.md

-A short guide to the Krkr2/KrkrZ ecosystem for the western reverser.
+A short guide to the Krkr2/KrkrZ ecosystem for the western reverser/translator/developer.
+Wherever the document names the author of a component or system, you should mentally append `(and contributors)`.
 Comments and pull requests welcome.

 # Systems